Philips (Norelco) S9000 Prestige Review (New Version) – Powerful And Comfortable

 I previously used and reviewed an older version of the Prestige, the SP9863/14.
 Model numbers* included SP9860/13, SP9862/14, and SP9820/87, among others, which are the same shaver.

-The previous version has more rounded blade head sections compared to this latest version, among a few other differences (see photos below), but the main difference is the blade’s design.
+The previous version has more rounded blade head sections compared to this latest version, among a few other differences (see photos below).
+However, the main difference lies in the blade’s design.

 *The older version, while still available, is now limited, and the cost is mostly quite high, which leads me to recommend this later version.